Online Learning: A Modern Introduction Using Convex Optimization: Reinterpreting the Online Subgradient Descent Algorithm

 \section{Reinterpreting the Online Subgradient Descent Algorithm}

-How Online Subgradient Descent works?
+How does \ac{OSD} work?
 It works exactly as I told you before: thanks to \eqref{eq:subgradient}.
-But, what does that inequality really mean?
+But what does that inequality really mean?

-A way to understand how OSD algorithms works is to think that it minimizes a local approximation of the original objective function.
-This is not unusual for optimization algorithms, for example the Netwon's algorithm constructs an approximation with a Taylor expansion truncated to the second term.
+A way to understand how the \ac{OSD} algorithm works is to think that it minimizes a local approximation of the original objective function.
+This is not unusual for optimization algorithms.
+For example, the Newton algorithm constructs an approximation with a Taylor expansion truncated to the second term.
 Thanks to the definition of subgradients, we can immediately build a linear lower bound to a function $f$ around $\bx_0$:

 So, in our setting, this would mean that we update the online algorithm with the minimizer of a linear approximation of the loss function you received.
 Unfortunately, minimizing a linear function is unlikely to give us a good online algorithm.
-Indeed, over unbounded domains the minimum of a linear function is $-\infty$.
+Indeed, over unbounded domains, the infimum of a linear function is $-\infty$.

-So, let's introduce the other key concept: we constraint the minimization of this lower bound only in a neighborhood of $\bx_0$, where we have good reason to believe that the approximation is more precise.
-Coding the neighborhood constraint with a $L_2$ squared distance from $\bx_0$ less than some positive number $h$, we might think to use the following update
+So, let's introduce the other key concept: we constrain the minimization of this lower bound only in a neighborhood of $\bx_0$, where we have good reason to believe that the approximation is more precise.
+Moreover, in online learning, it makes sense not to go too far from the previous iteration because the losses are different in each step, and we do not want to give too much importance to the current loss.
+Coding the neighborhood constraint with an L$_2$ squared distance from $\bx_0$ less than some positive number $h$, we might think to use the following update

 Equivalently, for some $\eta>0$, we can consider the unconstrained formulation